digitalocean/Kubernetes-Starter-Kit-Developers/04-setup-prometheus-stack/README.md

 2. [Helm](https://www.helms.sh), for managing `Promtheus` stack releases and upgrades.
 3. [Kubectl](https://kubernetes.io/docs/tasks/tools), for `Kubernetes` interaction.
 4. [Curl](https://curl.se/download.html), for testing the examples (backend applications).
-5. [Kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/), for deploying a kubernetes sample app from the Kubernetes Sample Apps[Repository](https://github.com/digitalocean/kubernetes-sample-apps).
-6. [Emojivoto Sample App](https://github.com/digitalocean/kubernetes-sample-apps/tree/master/emojivoto-example) deployed in the cluster.
+5. [Emojivoto Sample App](https://github.com/digitalocean/kubernetes-sample-apps/tree/master/emojivoto-example) deployed in the cluster.
 Please follow the steps in its repository README.

 Please make sure that `kubectl` context is configured to point to your `Kubernetes` cluster - refer to [Step 3 - Creating the DOKS Cluster](01-setup-DOKS/README.md#step-3---creating-the-doks-cluster) from the `DOKS` setup tutorial.